toacy/kipbok/index.md

 Although this document adopts the term Knowledge-intensive Process (KIP), this kind of process is discussed in the literature through different synonyms, such as: _Knowledge-intensive Business Processes (KIBP)_; _Intentional Processes_; _Goal-Oriented Processes_; _Knowledge-Driven Processes_; _Decision-intensive Processes_; _Hybrid Processes_; and _Flexible Processes_.

-In this scenario, KIPs are processes whose conduct and execution are heavily dependent on knowledge workers performing various interconnected knowledge intensive decision making tasks.
+In this scenario, KIPs are processes whose conduct and execution are heavily dependent on knowledge workers performing various interconnected knowledge intensive decision-making tasks.
 KiPs are genuinely knowledge, information and data centric and require substantial flexibility at design- and run-time (Vaculin et al., 2011).

 According to Di Ciccio et al. (2014), the main characteristics of KIPs are: _Knowledge-driven_; _Collaboration-oriented_; _Unpredictable_; _Emergent_; _Goal-oriented_; _Event-driven_; _Constraint- and rule-driven_; and _Non-repeatable_.